 - Report the crime to the police, sheriff, child protective services, or some other law enforcement agency (some exceptions may apply).

-- In most cases, apply to CalVCB within three years of the time the crime happened.
+- In most cases, apply to CalVCB within seven years of the time the crime happened.
 Learn more in our FAQ.

 - Generally, cooperate with law enforcement during the investigation and prosecution of the crime.

 - Not have been involved in or committed a felony in the events leading to the crime.

 - Cooperate with CalVCB by providing the information needed to review the application.

 Minors who suffer emotional injuries from witnessing a violent crime may be eligible for up to $5,000 for mental health counseling through CalVCB.
 A law that went into effect in 2009 allows the minor witness to be eligible for assistance even if he or she is unrelated to the crime victim.
 To qualify, the minor witness must have been in close proximity to the crime.